wgsl-tooling-wg/wesl-spec/Generics.md

 _Note: this is one of several Generics proposals we're considering.
 See also PR #34 and PR #20 for more feature rich generics proposals._

-Generic programming is useful for wesl, particularly for libraries.
+Generic programming is useful for WESL, particularly for libraries.
-With generics, wesl functions like `reduce` or `prefixSum` don’t need to be manually rewritten for each combination of element type and binary operation.
+With generics, WESL functions like `reduce` or `prefixSum` don’t need to be manually rewritten for each combination of element type and binary operation.
-I’m hoping we can find a fairly minimal design for generics that is easy for programmers to learn and supportable with modest effort in wesl tools.
+I’m hoping we can find a fairly minimal design for generics that is easy for programmers to learn and supportable with modest effort in WESL tools.

 To ease implementation effort, I imagine we’ll want to avoid type inference or type constraints on generics.
 But without type inference,